Paulo Massaro

-Paulo Massaro (born 29 December 1981), is a Brazilian football coach and former player who played as a striker.
-He is the current head coach of CRAC.
+Paulo Massaro (born 29 December 1981) is a Brazilian football coach and former player who played as a striker.
+He is the current assistant coach of Guarani.

 Career

 Born in Ribeirão Preto, Massaro previously played for Paraná Clube and Rio Branco Sport Club in the Copa do Brasil.
 His former manager, Saulo de Freitas, brought him from Rio Branco to Paraná.

 Paulo joined Valletta F.C. during the winter break for the 2008–09 season.